Key Officers & Staff

 (September - April)

 (unless otherwise noted)

 Family Night Supper's, (see calendar)

 Night Circle: Monday before 3rd Tuesday @ 7:00 p.m.

 Morning Circle: 3rd Tuesday @ 10:00 a.m.

-Presbyterian Women ongoing fundraiser for Ministry & Missions.
-Kitchen items from RADA, a company that’s been making top quality kitchen knives and utensils at reasonable prices since 1948.
-Visit the link below or visit our website to help support them.
+The Presbyterian Women are selling RADA products for Ministry & Missions..
+This is an ongoing fundraiser.
+Kitchen items from RADA, is a company that’s been making top quality kitchen knives and utensils at reasonable prices since 1948.

 The Kids for Christ